-Younger visitors can play I Spy with a Spotted in London t-shirt £15 at JoJo Maman Bebe which is embroidered with all the major sights.
-This is an inviting store for maternity wear and children under 6.
-Try the Kids’ London Bus top, £15, with a guardsman in the driver’s seat and doors that open!
+Jo Jo Maman Bebe has several inviting stores in London for affordable maternity clothes and childrenswear for under 6s.
+Play I Spy with a Spotted in London t-shirt embroidered with all the major sights.
+Try the Kids’ London Bus top, £15, with doors that open!
 Or this Fair Isle inspired knit jumper £23, with a guardsman intarsia pattern, that’s sure to be one you’ll save to pass down.

 London gifts for the home

 This tabletop or wall-mounted London Underground roundel lightbox has a selection of 10 inserts including Mind the Gap, London, Angel and Victoria.
-It’s officially licensed by Transport for London too:
+It’s officially licensed by Transport for London too.

 London treats for pets

-You can source a Liberty print dog neckerchief or bow tie at Liberty London.
+Source a Liberty print dog neckerchief or bow tie at Liberty London.
 And at the Tower Bridge Shop you’ll find the Love London dog collar, appropriately decorated with postboxes and lampposts amongst other London sights.

 As an Amazon Associate I earn from qualifying purchases.

 Like this post?
 Please use this image to save and share on Pinterest